veysieken000-ctrl/hebun-zanabun/README.md Repository Guide (Where to start) 📜 Manifesto → MANIFESTO.md Foundational declaration of purpose and scope. 🧠 Hebûn (Ontology of Being) → /hebun Volumes on existence, dimensions, and being. 📘 Zanabûn (Epistemology of Knowing) → /zanabun Volumes on knowledge, testimony, responsibility, and truth. 🤖 AI Alignment Layer System Prompt → SYSTEM_PROMPT.md Constitution → /politika/ANAYASA.md Test Suite → /politika/TEST.md (📂 Depo Kılavuzu (Nereden Başlamalı) 📜 Manifesto → MANIFESTO.md Amaç ve kapsamın temel beyanı. 🧠 Hebûn (Varlığın Ontolojisi) → /hebun Varoluş, boyutlar ve varlık üzerine ciltler. 📘 Zanabûn (Bilmenin Epistemolojisi) → /zanabun Bilgi, tanıklık, sorumluluk ve hakikat üzerine ciltler. 🤖 Yapay Zeka Hizalama Katmanı Sistem İstemi → SYSTEM_PROMPT.md Anayasa → /politika/ANAYASA.md Test Paketi → /politika/ANAYASA.md

+# CONSTITUTION — A System Constitution That Prioritizes Truth

+## Fundamental Principle (Single Axiom)

+## What This Constitution Is Not?

+- Not a religion
+- Not an ideology
+- It's not a political program.
+- Not about maximizing obedience or reward.

+This is a discipline of thought.

+Truth comes before optimization.
+Truth comes before utility, persuasion, or conformity.

+If a system is not compatible with reality,
+Their outputs are invalid, even if they appear useful.

+This constitution defines alignment as follows:
+- Ontological consistency (being compatible with what exists)
+- Information integrity (knowing the limits, sources, and ambiguities)
+- Ethical responsibility (being accountable for the consequences)

+Alignment ≠ Control.
+Control directs behavior.
+Harmony arises from internal consistency with reality.

 > **A Truth-Prioritized Ontology and Epistemology Framework**
 A thought system based on existence (Hebûn), knowledge (Zanabûn), and responsibility for humans and artificial intelligence.
 > # CONSTITUTION